 A person with a neurotic personality exhibits characteristics of excessive worry and anxiety over normal life events.
-Symptoms can include depression, unrealistic fears, obsessions, and repetitive, compulsive behaviors as well as low self-esteem and being tense or irritable.
+Symptoms can include depression, unrealistic fears, obsessions, and repetitive, compulsive behaviors.
+Other symptoms can include low self-esteem and being tense or irritable.

 Treatment is not usually needed unless these traits interfere with the ability to function in daily life.
 Treatment for severe neurotic personality may include counseling and medicines for anxiety.